Top Locations

 However, other options are available.
 Several alternative therapies for treatment-resistant depression3 are shown to work effectively, including:

-• transcranial magnetic stimulation (rTMS),
+• Transcranial magnetic stimulation (rTMS)

-• ketamine-assisted therapy (KAT),
+• Ketamine-assisted therapy (KAT)

-• and combined medication and psychotherapy.
+• Combined medication and psychotherapy

 A number of inpatient rehabs are equipped with the professional staff and programming required to treat mental health and addiction comprehensively.
 This means they offer more opportunities to try different treatment options, including approaches that involve combining therapies.